MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-basic-operations.md

 ## Prerequisites

-The following is required to build and run the CDSWebApiService C# samples :
+The following is required to build and run this sample:

 - Microsoft Visual Studio 2022.
 - Access to Dataverse with privileges to perform data operations.